 Make sure you avoid these common Business VPN pitfalls and discover the 3 top ways to improve your team's working remote working set-up.

-The COVID-19 situation has forced businesses globally to close their front doors, forcing staff to work from home.
-The pandemic has put a huge strain on IT departments as they race to get their colleagues the correct equipment and remote access to applications and services they require to perform their normal business functions whilst working from home.
+The COVID-19 situation forced businesses globally to close their front doors.
+In many cases, office-based employees become full-time remote workers.
+IT departments felt a huge strain to provide the correct equipment and remote access to applications and services to enable normal business functions to continue whilst people were working from home.

 Business Continuity Plans are being executed and for many, this means setting up the correct secure access for users to access apps and services which are being hosted inside a business LAN (Local Area Network).
 To allow secure access, VPN (Virtual Private Network) is used.

 Read more about Fine-Tuning Business Continuity Plans.